ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 ### Specification

-{{Section 5.8 of !RFC9438}} says: `Cubic doesn't increase cwnd when it's limited by the sending application or rwnd`.
+{{Section 5.8 of !RFC9438}} says:
+>Cubic doesn't increase cwnd when it's limited by the sending application or rwnd`

 ### Implementation